GT-ARC/chariot-ml-engine/README.md

 * UpdateOneInTable

 ```
-'/cloud/db/uodateOneInTable/'
+'/cloud/db/updateOneInTable/'
 {
-    "table": "GenericData",              # Name of the table where you want the data to be updated.
+    "table": "raw_velocitypower_in_123456",              # Name of the table where you want the data to be updated.
-*   "database": "ChariotCloud"           # If you want to update from a specific database.
+*   "database": "predictive_maintenance"           # If you want to update from a specific database.
 It is "ChariotCloud" by default.
     "key":                               # You want to update entry having this values.
 If multiple key exist, first matching key will be updated.
             {
-                "deviceID": 0,
-                "speed" : 34.2325,
-                "dist" : 1.1515
+                "properties": "velocity"
             },
     "value":                             # Whatever part of the record you want to change
             {
-                "torque" : 60,
-                "dist" : 13513
+                "velocity" : 60
             }
 }
 Returns result.